Sunday, September 5, 1976

 Friday, September 17, 1976

 Before I went to the babysitting job, I saw the doctor again.
 This time, after he had cleaned out my sore, he FINALLY put a Band-Aid on it.
 The doctor said, “This time it should heal, but just to make sure, come back and see me on Monday.”
 I was glad to know the sore is getting better.
-Even though it’s been painful, I haven’t had a fever as high as the one I had the last time I had a boil.
+Even though it’s been painful, I haven’t had a fever as high as the one I had when I had a boil last time.

 Both Mr. and Mrs. Thompson are kind to me.
 I feel bad about making them think that I am here to stay.
 When I was done working for the Thompsons and got back to the house, there was a letter from Nick.
 In one of the letters, he sounds mad at me and wants me to write him every little detail of what I do each minute of the day.
 He also asked me to send him copies of the letters I sent to my girlfriends in Canada.
-I wrote him back that I was upset with him for not trusting me.
-I told him that since I could not yell at him, I would write in all capital letters.
+I wrote back to him that I was upset that he didn’t trust me.
+I told him that, since I couldn’t yell at him, I would write in all capital letters.
 I wanted to let him know I did not appreciate his letter!

 As I was picking the apple, Bent saw me.
-Then he ran towards me while he was yelling at me.
+Then he ran toward me, yelling at me.
 “If you want to eat MY apples, you are to eat the ones on the ground!
-You are NEVER to pick the apples off the trees!”
+You are NEVER to pick the apples off the trees!
+Do you HEAR ME!”

 I guess he thinks the apples on the trees are too good for me.
 He wants me to eat the ones that are on the ground, bruised, filled with worms, and ants crawling all over them.
 If this was how he felt, I don’t know why he can’t just tell me.
 I don’t understand why he feels it is necessary to yell at me like this.

-While we lived in Canada, I was only allowed 6 oz of powdered milk a day, but now that we live in Denmark, they don’t have powdered milk.
+While we lived in Canada, I was allowed 6 oz of powdered milk a day, but now that we live in Denmark, there’s no powdered milk.
 At dinner time, Mom drank two glasses of milk.
 I asked if I could have some too.
 Mom quickly responded, “No, the milk is almost all gone.”

 After dinner, when Bent had left the table, I told Mom that at the place where I babysit, the milkman delivers milk and other dairy products for free.
 Bent overheard what I was saying, so he came running back into the living room and started to yell at me again.